 - Hold a current unencumbered licenses to practice nursing

-- Cumulative GPA of 3.0 overall or 3.0 on the last 60 hours of course work
+- Cumulative GPA of 3.0 overall

 - Be CPR certified (professional level)